AnnikaMLamb/Fertile-hybrids-could-aid-coral-adaptation/README.md

 ## Spawning percentages
 >SpawningPercentages.csv
 >
->Percentage of hybrid and purbred corals spawning on each night of spawning observations in 2021.
+>Percentage of hybrid and purebred corals spawning on each night of spawning observations in 2021.
 Dataset comprised of:
 - Cross: hybrid (LT) or purebred (LL) experimental group
 + Date: date of observations
 * Percentage: percentage of colonies that spawned